-Power and Speed
+Boost Power and Speed

-When you immediately follow an eccentric contraction with a concentric -- or muscle-shortening -- contraction, your muscle produces a greater force.
+When you immediately follow an eccentric contraction with a concentric — or muscle-shortening — contraction, your muscle produces a greater force.
 This is called the stretch-shortening cycle.
-Plyometric training decreases the time between your eccentric and concentric contractions and improves your muscular speed and power.
+One of the many advantages of plyometric training is decreased time between your eccentric and concentric contractions and improved muscular speed and power.